tendermint/tendermint/docs/specification/configuration.rst

     # Authenticated encryption
     auth_enc = true

-    # Comma separated list of nodes to keep private (will not be gossiped to other peers) connections to
+    # Comma separated list of peer IDs to keep private (will not be gossiped to other peers)
-    private_peers = ""
+    private_peer_ids = ""

     ##### mempool configuration options #####
     [mempool]